content-left-bg.png

 Grants management system

-The department’s online reporting system for the electronic lodgement of data and reports under the Service Agreement Reporting Requirements (which is QGrants).
+The department’s online reporting system for the electronic lodgement of data and reports under the Service Agreement Reporting Requirements, such as QGrants or EdGrants Online.

 Those activities and operations of the grantee which are necessary to carry out the purpose of the grant.